 In its first iteration, Fabian’s contribution to this initiative was the first module of a broader program called The Rob Hunt Leadership Program.
 In this first piece, Fabian framed up the broader ‘why’ for leadership engagement, and provided a means by which a diverse group of leaders was able to build a strong sense of common intent and a deep level of personal insight into their individual contributions.
 A number of other contributors did key pieces, including Rob Hunt himself (one of Australia’s great social entrepreneurs and community leaders).

 In the second iteration of this program, Leah decided to increase Dattner Group’s role to help hold the program together, and to ensure the linking was clear around key parts and the actual practice of leadership in the community.

 The program received exceptionally positive feedback, with CEO Leah Sertori delighted by the outcome.
 Although the context of the broader community impact is not easily measured at this stage, it would be fair to say that everyone who participated got major personal outcomes from the journey, and now the broader group will be exploring how they can keep this collaboration going as part of the growth of the Greater City of Bendigo.
 Community change of this kind takes time, but everyone was surprised at the extent of change they experienced in the program, and the sense of possibility that everyone shared.

-Author, Fabian Dattner, Founding Partner Dattner Grant, Co Founder Homeward Bound
+Author, Fabian Dattner, Founding Partner Dattner Group, Co Founder Homeward Bound